rahulmnair1997/Clustering-and-Regression-Analysis-of-Gerrymandering/README.md

 - Regression

 ### Clustering
-The main goal with clustering was to create a plan in which we can get considerably compact districts maintaining good distribution of population across districts.
+The main goal with clustering was to create a plan for PA in which we can get considerably compact districts maintaining good distribution of population across districts.
 For that, we chose weighted K-means clustering in which we use population to calculate weight which will be used to make the cluster have better population distribution.

 ### Regression
 We are taking the 2012 vtd grouped by County.
 We are predicting the proportion of a county that voted D in the 2012 presidential election (67 counties total).